 Maria had generally been compliant with Boris.
-She’d put up with lot of his shit.
-But towards the end the desire to resist had built up inside her.
+She’d put up with a lot of his shit.
+But towards the end, the desire to resist had built up inside her.
 She erupted.

 And so, Maria gathered her courage and walked out on Boris.
 He was in shock; Boris isn’t the kind of guy to take threats to his ego lightly.
 In his world, he always calls the shots.
 He has no problem giving the middle finger to powers greater than himself.

 To learn where Boris gets his ego and his need to appear hyper-masculine, one need only meet his family.
 Boris’s father is always flexing his muscles and looking tough, especially in summer photos taken in the countryside on a horse.
 For the most part, he thinks everything his dad does with machismo is cool.
 If Maria had to guess, she’d say that roughly 80% of the time, Boris approves of his father, and 20% of the time, he doesn’t.
 Maria had always been puzzled by their relationship—how could an authoritative figure be liked that much?

 Boris’s need to feel important in the world is further exacerbated by frustrations at work, which mostly stem from the fact that he was more renowned years ago.
 Everybody seems to have forgotten all the great things he accomplished in the past.
 The world is looking forward; Boris is clinging to the past.
 He’s still living off of the same old business model that brought him a steady flow of revenue for some time.
 But profits for the commodity were down.
 Some of his smartest employees have left him for better opportunities in the tech industry abroad.
 He feels like he doesn’t get the respect he deserves from the world.
 He has a valid point.

 Maria’s departure exposed Boris’s vulnerability.
 No matter how much he flexed his muscles, he couldn’t control Maria’s spirit; this frustrated him.